Disney Channel (international): China

 Disney Channel does not have a localized version for China.
 However, many of its live-action and animated series are syndicated on regional channels through ABC owned Dragon Club since 1994.
-It also has a Chinese website.
+On July 31, 2015, Disney Channel's series began to available on iQiyi and LeTV under Disney hub, Following the hub was shut down after LeTV filed bankruptcy in 2020, Disney begins to licensing Disney Channel's series along with series from Disney+ to Tencent Video on April 26, 2022.

+Disney had a Chinese website to promote its series, it is now shut down and folded into Disney China's WeChat Official Account.

 India

 Previously, Disney programming was available through programming blocks starting as early as 1994 with Doordarshan then moving to Zee TV until the early 2000s.
 Disney moved its block to Sony Entertainment Television for three years.
 Star TV picked up the Disney TV blocks on Star Plus, Disney Time and on Star Utsav.

 In December 2004, Walt Disney Television International India launched a Toon Disney channel with three language feeds (English, Tamil and Telugu) at the same time as the Disney Channel with Star TV network distributing the channels.
 Disney reached an agreement with Doordarshan (DD) in November 2005 for DD to carry a half-hour block called Disney Jadoo.
 Thus Disney was up to 4 branded blocks in India.